moaziat/jaxGPT/README.md

 By the ritory striken time of their conselds, let where I will becalle
 ```
-Example 2: Training on a names datasets
+Example 2: Training on a names dataset
-names generated:
+- names generated:
 ```
 breesmin
 kindley